blackfennec-org/blackfennec/docs/source/documentation/architecture.rst

 Navigation
     The :ref:`navigation service <definition_navigation_service>` allows components to request navigation within the structure.
 The service forwards the request to the relevant components, including the currently active presenter.

-Interpreter
+InterpretationService
-    The :ref:`interpreter <definition_interpreter>` does most of the heavy lifting as he decides which types from the type system ought to be used to visualize a given structure.
+    The :ref:`interpretation service <definition_interpretation_service>` does most of the heavy lifting as he decides which types from the type system ought to be used to visualize a given structure.
 This service is used by both, the presenter and the visualisation.

 User Data
     :ref:`User data <definition_source_layer>` is the information the user is viewing/editing with Black Fennec.
 It is loaded into Black Fennec and interpreted into a structure, from where it will be interpreted and visualised.